HollowMan6/CS-E4160/B5/README.md

 ### 3.2 What IP address space did you allocate to the OpenVPN clients?

-10.8.0.0/24
+192.168.0.2/24
+192.168.0.50-192.168.0.100

 ### 3.3 Where can you find the log messages of the server by default?
 How can you change this?
 The log messages of the OpenVPN server are typically stored in the syslog on Linux systems.
-However, the location can be changed by modifying the "log" option in the OpenVPN server configuration file.
+However, the location can be changed by modifying the "status", "log", "log-append" option in the OpenVPN server configuration file.
 Additionally, the "verb" option can be used to control the verbosity of the log messages.

 ## 4. Bridging setup
 Next you have to setup network bridging on the GW.
 We'll combine the enp0s8 interface of the gateway with a virtual TAP interface and bridge them together under an umbrella bridge interface.